wbotelhos/gridy/README.markdown

 	loadingIcon:       'loading'                               // Name of the class used as a loading icon.
 	loadingOption:     true                                    // Enables the presentation of the loading message.
 	loadingText:       Loading...                              // Text that will appear during the loading.
+	listPath:          'entityList'                            // Path of the list element like 'response.movie.list'.
 	messageOption:     true                                    // Enables the display of messages about the grid.
 	messageTimer:      4000                                    // Time in milliseconds to keep the messages on screen.
 	noResultOption:    true                                    // Enables the presentation of the no result message.